Project 2: Filter (Algo)

 Naïve Back-mapping

-Recall that back-mapping refers to finding the correct filter placement given a pixel in the output image.
+Recall from lecture that back-mapping refers to finding the correct filter placement given a pixel in the output image.

 Suppose we wanted to scale down a 9-pixel 1D image by a factor of ().

-Draw a picture to show where we would sample the original image using the naïve back-map function.
-Please include an illustration of the filter above each sample point.
+With your group, draw out the 9 pixels of the original image, and show where we would sample the original image using the naïve back-map function.
+Include an illustration of the filter above each sample point.

 TODO